 The Fourth Noble Truth is the Middle Path that leads to the cessation of suffering.
 There is salvation for him whose self disappears before truth, whose will is bent on what he ought to do, whose sole desire is the performance of his duty.
 He who is wise will enter this path and make an end to suffering.
 Eight steps on the Middle Path are: (1) Right Comprehension; (2) Right Resolution; (3) Right Speech; (4) Right Action; (5) Right Living; (6) Right Effort; (7) Right Thought; (8) Right State of Peaceful Mind.

-A few questions arise for some folks.
+A few questions can arise for some.
 For example, what is “duty” and what is “right”?
 First, duty is not what other people or one’s culture touts.
 One way to describe duty goes like this: Hurry up and do what you want to postpone; Delay what you want to hurry up and do.
 When the two poles are almost indistinguishable, then you are close to doing your duty.
 We all know in our heart of hearts where our personal duty — our self-integrity — lies.
 Our emotions just thwart our best intentions.

 What is “Right”?
 About 20 years ago, somebody asked me what the “Right” meant.
 At the time, I said you have no chance opening a jar by turning its cap clockwise.
 Counterclockwise is the “Right” way to open it.
 Now I can update that since I see there is more (or less) to this.

-Put simply, we can’t understand what we don’t know.
-(See We only understand what we already know, p.254) Of course, something will make sense and we’ll readily think we understand.
+Frankly, we are unable to understand what we don’t know.
+(See We only understand what we already know, p.254) Sure, something will generally make sense and we’ll readily think we understand.
 This delusion parallels chapter 71’s counsel on thinking.
 We are actually only able to understand that which we are ready to hear (i.e., intuitively know).
-The natural beauty here is that over the years, life experience helps us realize more deeply what Right is Right in each particular fold, i.e., Right Comprehension; Right Resolution; Right Speech, etcetera.
-In short, we never cease growing up.
+The beauty here is that over the years, life experience helps us realize more deeply what Right means in each particular fold, i.e., Right Comprehension; Right Resolution; Right Speech, etcetera.
+We certainly never cease growing up.